leric2/GROMORA-harmo/specifications.md

 * 15.12.19: Specifications document edited and approved by everyone
 * 31.12.19: Final draft ot the level0-level1a routines
 * 15.01.20: Design of the quality control for level1 data.
+* 24.01.20: Visit of Eliane, ideally working routine from raw data to netCDF level1a.
 * 15.02.20: Investigation of the level1 data for GROMOS and SOMORA
 * 01.03.20: Start working on the level1 to level2 data
 * ...